-Office Hours:Spring 2021: Mondays 3:30-5:30 on MS Teams.
-Please email me to receive a link to join me on Teams or to arrange appointments at other times.
-Current students: the link to Monday Office Hours appears on our Canvas "Start Here" page.
+Office Hours:Fall 2021: Tuesdays 3:30-5:30 on Zoom.
+Please email me for the Zoom link or to arrange appointments at other times.
+Current students: the link for Tuesday Office Hours appears on our Canvas "Start Here" page.

 - Ph.D.
 English with distinction University of Illinois